 What impact does trauma have on student learning?
 How do you address this in your classroom?

 Whew, questions like these are tough.
 As our understanding of the role trauma plays in learning grows, the need for educators to know about it and how to deal with it in their classrooms does as well.
 If you’ve received professional development on the topic, this is a perfect opportunity to show off a bit.
-If not, take some time to learn more about how trauma can affect not only students but the individuals who work with them.
-That way, you’ll feel more comfortable discussing the issue when it comes up.
+If not, take the opportunity to learn about trauma and come up with ideas about how you would handle it.

 How do you cope with stress?

-This one didn’t always appear on older lists of common teacher interview questions and answers, but it’s showing up now big-time.
+This question is becoming more common.
 School administrators are well aware of the toll teaching in today’s world takes on educators’ mental health and wellness.
 While they, hopefully, are taking steps to help their teachers deal with the stress and challenges of the job, they want to know if you have coping strategies in place.
-This is a great place to talk about hobbies, family/friends, and anything else outside the job that you turn to when things get tough.
+This is a great place to talk about hobbies, family and friends, and anything else outside the job that you turn to when things get tough.
 It’s important to note that this is also a great opportunity for you to ask the interviewer what steps their district has taken to prioritize teacher health and wellness.

 What’s your least favorite subject or topic to teach?
 How do you ensure you teach it well?

 It’s OK to say that math isn’t your thing, or that you dread teaching Romeo and Juliet to 9th graders!
 No one expects you to love everything you teach.
 But they do expect you to be able to approach every topic on your syllabus with knowledge, skills, and a certain level of enthusiasm.
-Share how you do that with topics that you find dull as dishwater or downright difficult to teach.
+Answer these teacher interview questions by sharing how you do that with topics that you find dull as dishwater or downright difficult to teach.

 How can you meet the needs of a student with an IEP?